London Wedding Photographers

 The Diversity of the Wedding Venue

-, I have had the good fortune to photograph at many London wedding venues.
+As a professional photographer, I have had the good fortune to photograph at many London wedding venues.

-and many other venues besides.
-Wedding venues come in all shapes and sizes.
-There’s the simple and intimate register office, the beautiful but very expensive castle and in-between are the hotels, pubs, churches and stately homes.
+There are the intimate, short register office weddings, the beautiful but very expensive castle and in-between are the hotels, pubs, churches and stately homes.
 What I love most about being a wedding photographer is the diversity of both the venues and the people attending.

-I have gone from photographing a civil partnership on the London Eye one week to attending a reception at a girls’ boarding school the next.
+I have gone from photographing a civil partnership on the London Eye one week to attending a marriage reception at a girls’ boarding school the next.

 My Favourite Kind of London Wedding Venue?

-I really don’t have a favourite type of venue to photograph.
-Capturing the sense of occasion and the relationship between the wedding couple and guests within the context of the venue is of paramount importance to me.
+I don’t have a favourite type of venue to photograph.
+Capturing the sense of occasion and the relationship between the wedding couple and guests within the venue’s context is of paramount importance to me.